erossini/ExcelExportJsonForAAD/README.md

 | {ENV}_Dev_Leads    | {ENV}_UI       | AdminImporter |
 | {ENV}_Dev_Leads    | {ENV}_UI       | AdminViewer   |

 Now, the issue is how to create a Json file for this table.
-There in an export in Excel that create a Json but not in the format it is required for the Active Directory.
+There is an export in Excel that creates a Json but not in the format that is required for the Active Directory.
 By the way, the expected `json` is like the following one

 ```
 {